ont-app/igraph/README.md

   (default [])
 - :local-context-fn (optional) - a function [global-context] -> `local
   context` producing the context for this stage of the traversal.
-- :update-local-context (optional) - a function [global-context local-context] -> `global-context'`, capturing whatever aspects of the current stage of traversal may be of interest to subsequent stages.
+- :update-global-context (optional) - a function [global-context local-context] -> `global-context'`, capturing whatever aspects of the current stage of traversal may be of interest to subsequent stages.